top of page

 Apply for the MFC Farm Fund Grant!

-Applications for 2024 are now Closed
+Applications for 2025 are Open!

 The Farm Fund awards funding to help farms in Cheshire County and abutting New Hampshire towns develop or expand their production for wholesale markets, including selling to the Monadnock Food Co-op and Food Connects.
 Farmers may apply for grants ranging from $500 to $20,000.
 Funds can be used to support a range of projects, including the purchase of equipment and infrastructure, farmland conservation, packaging and labeling design needs, and technical assistance.

-Applications for general funding were due February 1, 2024.
+Applications are due February 1, 2025.

 Application Materials: